 Everesting Record

-the duration of his effort at a speed average speed of 18.2 km/h, reaching top
+Contador averaged 253 watts over the duration of his effort at an average speed of 18.2 km/h, with a maximum speed reached on the descents of 96.1 km/h.

 // Do something...